Bielorusse/sunlit_surface/README.txt

 Date: 20181001
 Author: Thibaut Voirand

-Mercury has an eccentric orbit and an orbital resonance of 3:2.
-In consequence, the surface is not evenly sunlit.
-This phenomena is quite difficult to visualize.
-The purpose of this script is to develop an animation showing the temporal evolution of the sunlit areas of Mercury.
-It can potentially be used for the case of any other planet orbiting a star.
+Visualization of the relative sunlight time over Mercury's surface.
+Cold colors represent the spots that received sunlight for a shorter time, warm colors for a longer time.
+Mercury has a 3:2 spin-orbit resonance.
+In consequence, the surface is evenly lit periodically, except for a band of surface which receives less light because of the surface roughness (simulated here with a twilight).

+The orbit is computed using Kepler's law.
+A multiplicative inverse function was used to simulate twilight.

 Added in this version:
  - trajectory display added